Title

 Presidential Decree No. 1275 reorganizes and improves the prosecution system in the Philippines by establishing the National Prosecution Service and regionalizing the prosecution offices, with the aim of enhancing the quality of prosecution services and ensuring efficient investigation and prosecution of criminal cases.

-They must be qualified and professionally trained members of the legal profession, of proven integrity and competence, and have been in actual practice of law for at least five years or have held a position requiring lawyer qualifications for like period.
+They must be qualified and professionally trained members of the legal profession of proven integrity and competence, and have been in actual practice of the legal profession for at least five (5) years prior to appointment, or have held during like period any position requiring the qualifications of a lawyer.

 They are appointed by the President of the Philippines upon recommendation of the Secretary of Justice.

-Their salaries are paid entirely out of national funds and included in the annual appropriations of the Department of Justice; local governments may grant additional allowances up to 25% of their basic salary.
+Their salaries and those of their assistants are paid entirely out of national funds and included in the annual appropriations of the DOJ, without prejudice to local allowances not exceeding 25% of their basic salaries.

-They are granted a gratuity equivalent to one month's salary for every year of continuous satisfactory service, with the option between gratuity under the Decree or existing pension benefits.
+Yes.
+Separated/removed officers or employees are granted a gratuity equivalent to one month’s salary for every year of continuous satisfactory service (or the nearest favorable fraction).
+They may also choose between this gratuity or an entitlement to gratuity/pension under existing law.

 Analyze Cases Smarter, Faster